 Ogeechee Riverkeeper/Executive Director

-When time permits, the Mullis clan, which also includes his wife, daughter, and two rambunctious canines, enjoys boating, fishing, hiking, birding, camping, and just generally being outside.
+When time permits, the Mullis clan, which also includes his wife, daughter, and a rambunctious canine, enjoys boating, fishing, hiking, birding, camping, and just generally being outside.

 Meaghan Walsh Gerard